It looks like you’re browsing from Netherlands. Click here to switch to the Dutch →

 The immediate and long-term effects make carbon farming a vital process for the environment, farmers and biodiversity, among other factors.

-By putting into practice techniques that are known to increase the rate at which CO2 is extracted from the atmosphere and stored in plant material and soil organic matter, carbon farming is a whole-farm strategy to improve carbon capture on working landscapes.
+By putting into practice techniques that are known to increase the rate at which carbon dioxide (CO2) is extracted from the atmosphere and stored in plant material and soil organic matter, carbon farming is a whole-farm strategy to improve carbon capture on working landscapes.

-A framework called "Carbon Farming" helps people interact with the agroecosystem processes that lead to system transformation.
-When the word "regenerative agriculture" is expressly founded in a comprehension of the underlying system dynamics and positive feedback processes that truly enable a "regenerative" upward spiral of soil fertility and farm productivity, then carbon farming is identical to that term.
+A carbon farming framework helps people interact with the agroecosystem processes that lead to system transformation.
+When regenerative agriculture is expressly founded in the underlying system dynamics and positive feedback processes that truly enable a 'regenerative' upward spiral of soil fertility and farm productivity, then carbon farming is identical to that term.

-A significant amount of the carbon that is currently in the atmosphere might be sequestered through carbon farming.
+A significant amount of carbon currently in the atmosphere can be sequestered through carbon farming.
 Adding carbon to soil enhances the soil's capacity to hold water.
 In times of drought, this can improve water retention by reducing runoff during floods.

 We as a species need to put sustainability at the heart of all our future activities if we’re to continue living comfortably on this planet.
-Carbon farming allows farmers to do just that— farm in a way that is sustainable but productive.
+Carbon farming allows farmers to do just that— farm in a way that is sustainable and productive.

-Capturing more carbon in the soil also makes it more productive, eliminating the need for fertilizer, which isn’t just harmful to the environment but also costs money.
+Capturing more carbon in the soil also makes it more productive, eliminating the need for fertiliser, which isn’t just harmful to the environment but also costs money.

 And if we’re going to feed an extra 2 billion people in the next few decades, we’ll need farms around the world to be as productive as possible.

-If you want to become a net zero farmer but don’t know where to start, we can help.
-We’ll work with you to help you achieve your sustainability goals for your business.
+If you want to become a net-zero farmer but don’t know where to start, we can help.
+We’ll work with you to help you achieve your sustainability goals.

 As DGB Group, our sole purpose is to rebuild trust and serve the public by making the right information available to everyone.
 By subscribing to our mailing newsletter, you can get the latest tips and trends from DGB Group's expert team in your inbox.
 Sign up now and never miss the insights.